kenaryn/arkheia/README.md

 * Librarians
 * Archivists
 * Dealers in old books
+* Booksellers
-* Technicians responsables for administering a book's commercial or technical database in their company.
+* Technicians responsables for managing any book's commercial or technical database in their company.

 Roadmap